-- Lord Baden-Powell Society – a national group of dedicated Scouting supporters that helps to raise funding for Scouting programs.
-In recent years the Society has made significant contributions to the State Branch and its members.
+Lord Baden-Powell Society – a national group of dedicated Scouting supporters that helps to raise funding for Scouting programs.

 Keep in touch with your Scout friends

-- Scouts Reunited is a free online registration database for current and former Scout members – locate and meet friends from your Scout Group or past Jamborees.
+Scouts Reunited is a free online registration database for current and former Scout members, giving them the opportunity to locate and meet friends from old Scout Groups or past Jamborees.

 Support your local Scout Group